ServerMod/MultiAdmin/README.md

 - Supports the config reload command (when the SCP server actually has that command working)
 - Crash support.
 - Command line parameter support (MultiAdmin.exe <config folder 1> <config folder 2>
+- RESTARTNEXTROUND command - restart the server after this round is complete.

 ## Caveats:
 * The server works by hotswapping configs before certain events (new server, config reload etc), so if two servers crash at the same time they may have a conflict and load the wrong config.
 Should be very rare.